Rhys Thomas (comedian): Career

+In 2012, Thomas wrote a draft of the Freddie Mercury/Queen biopic which was due to star Sacha Baron Cohen as Freddie Mercury.
+When the project stalled, he turned his script and many elements into his Emmy AwardIn 2012, Thomas wrote a draft of the Freddie Mercury / Queen biopic which was due to star Sacha Baron Cohen as Freddie Mercury.
+When the project stalled, he turned his script and many elements into his Emmy Award-winning documentary The Great Pretender, released in September.
+On 31 December 2010, Thomas appeared on and won Celebrity Mastermind with a specialist subject record score of 21 points and a total 36 points.
+His specialist subject was Queen.

 Thomas has worked closely with the rock band Queen, of whom he is a major fan, producing seven of their DVDs: Greatest Video Hits 1 (2002), Queen Live at Wembley (2003), Greatest Video Hits 2 (2003), Jewels (2004), Queen on Fire – Live at the Bowl (2004), Queen + Paul Rodgers: Return of the Champions and A Night at the Opera - 30th Anniversary, making documentaries and directing new videos, including I Was Born to Love You.
 In 2003, he wrote, starred and co-directed (with Simon Lupton) a commercial for Queen Greatest Video Hits 2 also starring Roger Taylor and Brian May.
 In July 2010, Thomas was asked by Jim Beach, manager of Queen to write the sleeve notes for all 15 studio albums by the band, due for re-release in 2011 to coincide with the band's 40th.
 He also produced the critically acclaimed two-part Queen documentary Days of Our Lives, which was broadcast on BBC2 in May 2011.

-In 2012 Rhys wrote a draft of the Freddie Mercury / Queen biopic which was due to star Sacha Baron Cohen as Freddie Mercury.
-When the project stalled, he turned his script and many elements into his Emmy award winning documentary The Great Pretender, released in September.
-On 31 December 2010, Thomas appeared on and won Celebrity Mastermind with a specialist subject record score of 21 points and a total 36 points.
-His specialist subject was Queen.

-In 2009 Thomas appeared in a mockumentary film Beyond the Pole starring with Stephen Mangan, Helen Baxendale and Mark Benton.
+In 2009, Thomas appeared in a mockumentary film Beyond the Pole starring with Stephen Mangan, Helen Baxendale and Mark Benton.
 The film was premiered at the Prince Charles Cinema as part of the London Film Festival on 5 December 2009, and was released nationwide in February 2010.